manymoments/manymoments.github.io/start-here.markdown

 ---

 {: .box-note}
-This page is a dynamically changing index of all posts on Decentralized Thoughts (you can read chronologically [here](https://decentralizedthoughts.github.io/)).
+This page is a dynamically changing index of all posts on Decentralized Thoughts.
+Over time it will contain material for a graduate course on Blockchains (currently with a focus on consensus, but stay tuned).
+You can read all the posts chronologically [here](https://decentralizedthoughts.github.io/).

 We would love to get your feedback and thoughts on [Twitter](https://twitter.com/ittaia/status/1421066572207169544?s=20).